Potato competitiveness and food safety

 The technological solution

 The technological solution to respond to the stated objectives of competitiveness, sustainability and food security was based on the introduction, diversification and use of superior genetic resources provided by highly capable and experienced agencies located in the region.
-They had to meet criteria such as yield potential, adaptability to local agro-ecological conditions, acceptability by producers and consumers, and tolerance to pests and diseases.
-As an indispensable complement, emphasis was placed on the production of quality seed in its different formats (clones, sexual seed), both in the field and under aeroponic conditions.
+They had to meet criteria such as yield potential, adaptability to local agroecological conditions, acceptability by producers and consumers, and tolerance to pests and diseases.
+As an indispensable complementary element, emphasis was placed on the production of quality seed in its different formats (clones, sexual seed), both in the field and under aeroponic conditions.
 Finally, and considering the vulnerability of potato cultivation to diseases and pests, the project promoted the development and use of biocontrollers, including training actions on this topic.

 Results

-The results can be summarized as the strengthening of potato germplasm available to Central American countries by means of highly capable organizations like the International Potato Center, the National Institute of Technology of Argentina and the Institute of Agricultural Research in Chile.
+The results can be summarized as the strengthening of potato germplasm available to Central American countries by means of highly capable organizations like the International Potato Center, the National Institute of Agricultural Technology of Argentina and the National Institute of Agricultural Research in Chile.
 In essence a South-South transfer of technologies and superior genetic material.

 A total of 200 advanced clones were introduced from CIP, 11 varieties and advanced clones from INIA in Chile, 8 varieties and 20 segregating populations (botanical seed) INTA from Argentina.
 Through field evaluations, 3 new varieties were released in Panama, 3 in Costa Rica and in the coming years, additional promising cultivars may be released.
 Most of the activities were carried out with direct participation of potato producers, who actively participated in the selection of the materials, contributing their plots for evaluations and validation and have been the direct recipients of the recommended varieties.